jcabrerizo/pico-buton-game-keypad/README.md

 ## Planned Enhancements

 1. **User Experience Improvements**
-   - Additional lighting effects.
+   - [ ] Additional lighting effects.
-   - New game modes.
+   - [ ] New game modes.

 2. **Display Integration**
-   - Add a display to show the score.
+   - [x] Add a display to show the score: support a quad 7-segment LED display modules using the TM1637 LED driver using the [mcauser](https://github.com/mcauser/micropython-tm1637) library

 3. **Customizable Game Duration**
-   - Allow players to adjust the game timer.
+   - [ ] Allow players to adjust the game timer.

 4. **Multiplayer Features**
-   - Add Wi-Fi support for multiplayer modes.
+   - [ ] Add Wi-Fi support for multiplayer modes.
-   - Implement score storage and leaderboards.
+   - [ ] Implement score storage and leaderboards.